AFP01/Unofficial-TheoTown-FAQ/README.md

 # How to play
 The basic idea of the game is quite simple: You are the mayor of a city and decide what to build.
 First you should provide power and water, e.g. by placing solar panels and water towers somewhere in your city.
 After that, declare zones for residential, commercial and industrial buildings.
 Provide power and water from your sources to the zones by using wires and pipes.
 Once everything is setup and connected with roads people will move into your city automatically.
 You can make them happy by building parks, sport facilities etc. If you provide education they will eventually level up and build better houses.
 They will then also pay more taxes which you can use to extent your city even further.
 Be cautious to not place dirty buildings near to residential areas, they might not like it or even become ill.
 Speaking of illness, eventually you will have to take care of fires by building fire departments, take care of crimes by building police stations and take care of health by building hospitals.
 Not to mention potential traffic issues you may run into if you forget to update your road system to increased demand.
-There's so much to do :mine
+There's so much to do.

 # Plugins
 ## What are plugins?
 In general, plugins are extensions for the game that can be downloaded from the Plugin Store (within the game) or from external sources.
 Plugins can contain a large variety of content.
 Most plugins add new buildings to the game.

 ## Can I create a plugin on my own?
 Yes, you can!
 And it might be even easier than you think.
 What you basically need are tools to 1. write text files (in so called json format) and to 2. create graphics that go along with them.
 You are free to do that directly on your device or on a PC.
-See the getting started topic to get an overview on all the things you can do and how.
-After you've made a plugin you can publish it in our plugin showcase or in the Plugin Store.
+See [here](https://forum.theotown.com/viewtopic.php?f=41&t=2965) to get an overview on all the things you can do and how.
+After you've made a plugin you can publish it in our [plugin showcase](https://forum.theotown.com/viewforum.php?f=43) or in the [Plugin Store](https://forum.theotown.com/plugins/list).
 The latter one will reward you with diamonds for each download that your plugin gets, but there are quality requirements your plugins has to met first.
 In any case you will need to register in our forum to publish your own plugins.

 # Content
 ## Can I create my own region?
 Yes, since version 1.8.40 the game contains a region creator that allows you to generate your own regions within the game.

 ## Can I put my own music into the game?
 Yes, you can!
 The game will play the music placed into the TheoTown/music folder.
-See the tutorial on how to use your own music to learn more about that.
+See [the tutorial on how to use your own music](https://forum.theotown.com/viewtopic.php?f=35&t=6061) to learn more about that.

 # Device transfer
 ## I switched my device, how can I transfer my cities to the new one?